 One of the most common sources of drinking water is groundwater.
 It’s also utilized in manufacturing and agriculture.
 However, uncontrolled waste disposal methods and inadvertent spills of dangerous substances have caused groundwater quality to deteriorate, which is expected to drive sales of groundwater remediation technologies market.
 As a result, there is a rising demand for the prevention of groundwater contamination.
-In order to safeguard human health and the environment, contaminated groundwater needs to be remedied.
-This factor is likely to bolster growth of the global groundwater remediation technologies market in the years to come.
+To safeguard human health and the environment, contaminated groundwater needs to be remedied.
+This factor is likely to bolster the growth of the global groundwater remediation technologies market in the years to come.

 The process of treating contaminated groundwater by removing harmful contaminants or converting them to innocuous compounds is known as groundwater remediation.
 Groundwater is surface water that saturates the pore space in the subsurface.
 Approximately 20% to 40% of the world’s drinking water is derived through drilling wells and boreholes.

 Physical, bacteriological, inorganic chemical, organic chemical, and radioactive characteristics are all instances of pollutants or contaminants present in groundwater.
 To restore groundwater to a standard condition for the intended usage, these factors must be removed from it using various remediation processes, which is likely to create a favorable groundwater remediation technologies market outlook.

 Rise in Contamination of Groundwater due to Agricultural Activities to Fuel Development of the Market